What is a Master Limited Partnership?

 - Since master limited partnerships are in industries with slow growth, such as exploration, there is a slow return on investments.

-- The corporate tax liability in a master limited partnership is passed on to the investors, which can negatively affect the return.
+- The corporate tax liability is passed on to the investors, which can negatively affect their return.

 - The process of filing taxes may become complicated if the limited partners own units in various states where the partnership operates.